-Juanita Mendoza is an enrolled member of the Pascua Yaqui Tribe of Arizona.
-Mendoza attended the University of Maryland at College Park where she earned a Bachelor of Science in Anthropology.
-She earned her Masters of Arts in Business Management from the University of Maryland, University College.
+Mendoza is an enrolled member of the Pascua Yaqui Tribe of Arizona.
+She attended the University of Maryland at College Park where she earned a Bachelor of Science in Anthropology.
+Mendoza earned her Masters of Arts in Business Management from the University of Maryland, University College.
 During her time as an undergraduate she served as the President and Vice President of the University of Maryland’s Native American Student Union.

 Mendoza lives in Maryland with her two sons.
 Her duty location and office are located in Washington, DC.